 The Group manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Group may issue new shares.
 The Group is not subject to any externally imposed capital requirements.
-No changes were made to these objectives, policies or processes for managing capital during the years ended December 31, 2018, 2017 and 2016.
+No changes were made to these objectives, policies or processes for managing capital during the period ended December 9, 2019 and the years ended December 31, 2018 and 2017.